Skip to main content

 1. Set up the service with a billing interval (weekly, monthly, annual)

-3. Work is performed separately from billing
+4. Work is performed separately from billing — completing appointments does not automatically create charges

 Best for: